SongW-SW/SongW-SW_backup.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at the Department of Electrical and Computer Engineering in University of Virginia, advised by Professor Jundong Li.
+I am currently a Ph.D. student at the Department of Electrical and Computer Engineering at the University of Virginia, advised by Professor Jundong Li.
 And previously I received my B.E. in Electronic Engineering from Tsinghua University.

 My research interests include knowledge graphs and few-shot learning on graphs.